kubecost/docs/long-term-storage.md

 __Google Cloud Storage__

-Start by creating a new Google Cloud Storage bucket, the following example uses a bucket named `thanos-bucket`.
-Next, download a service account JSON file from Google's service account manager ([instructions](/google-service-account-thanos.md)).
+Start by [creating a new Google Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets).
+The following example uses a bucket named `thanos-bucket`.
+Next, download a service account JSON file from Google's service account manager ([steps](/google-service-account-thanos.md)).

-Now create a yaml file named `object-store.yaml` with contents similar to the following:
+Now create a yaml file named `object-store.yaml` in the following format, using your bucket name and service account details:

 ```yaml
 type: GCS